hitz-zentroa/aHoTTS/README.md

 # Aholab TTS Synthesis models
 ## Description
-This repository contains a collection of text-to-speech (TTS) models and the necessary tools to synthesize speech for Basque (eu), Galician (gl), Catalan (ca) and Spanish (es).
-All voices are based on the VITS architecture proposed by [Kim et al. (2021)](https://arxiv.org/abs/2106.06103).
+This repository contains the necessary tools to synthesize speech for Basque (eu), Galician (gl), Catalan (ca) and Spanish (es).
+The voices used are all based on the VITS architecture proposed by [Kim et al. (2021)](https://arxiv.org/abs/2106.06103).
-*** The TTS models are not uploaded to this Github repository, they are uploaded to a HuggingFace repo.
-The download is done automatically when the synthesize.py script is executed. ***
+**Disclaimer: The TTS voices are not uploaded to this Github repository, they are uploaded to a HuggingFace repo.
+The download of the voices is done automatically when the synthesize.py script is executed.**

 * Basque [eu]:
     - [antton](https://huggingface.co/HiTZ/TTS-eu_antton)